St Davids and the Cathedral Close: Geography

 The community occupies the northwestern tip of Pembrokeshire (including the westernmost point of Wales), in the Pembrokeshire Coast National Park, and includes a number of small settlements as well as the city of St Davids.
 The A487 road runs through it, as do a number of minor roads.
 Much of the community is elevated agricultural land and rocky coastline.
 Ramsey Island is part of the community.

-Population

 At the 2001 census, the population of the community was 1,797.
-In 2011, this had risen to 1,841.
+In 2011, this had risen to 1,841, and fell to 1,751 at the 2021 census.

+There are several isolated hamlets in the community: